nmeri17/suphle-docs/src/docs/v1/middleware/index.md

 The `$requestHandler` argument allows each middleware forward execution to the next one below it.
 Middleware can interrupt execution of subsequent middleware by excluding the statement.

 At the end of the stack is a middleware that will bind result of coordinator action method to attached renderer.
 This renderer is flushed to user as-is.
 However, we can define a structure that modifies aspects of evaluated renderer -- usually, aspects not determinable from where renderer was bound to URL pattern.
 This is done by intercepting renderer returned by the forwarding statement.
-Suppose we want to add additional keys on all arrays returned by coordinators this middleware is applied to, we'll adjust it as follows:
+Suppose we want to add additional keys on all arrays returned by Coordinators this middleware is applied to, we'll adjust it as follows:

 ```php